Skip to content

 • Signal Warning: Similar to the adapter required, the app will determine if there is a signal mismatch.
 For example, sending HDMI to an SDI port will cause a signal mismatch.
 In this situation, you will see the same dotted line as the adapter required to alert you that there is a signal mismatch.

 • VLANs Matching: If both ports have VLANs, the app will check if they match.
-If they don’t, you will see get a notification that the VLANs don’t match but you will not see a dotted line.
+If they don’t, you will get a notification that the VLANs don’t match but you will not see a dotted line.

 • Colours: The connection will have a primary and secondary colour.
 The primary colour is the colour of the line itself, where the secondary colour is the colour of any label borders added to the connection.
 You can customize the colours in the following ways: